List of World Heritage Sites in Hungary

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
+Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 Hungary accepted the convention on 15 July 1985, making its historical sites eligible for inclusion on the list.

 As of 2021, there are eight World Heritage Sites in Hungary, seven of which are cultural sites and one, the Caves of Aggtelek Karst and Slovak Karst, is a natural site.
 The first two sites in Hungary were added to the list at the 11th Session of the World Heritage Committee, held in Paris, France in 1987.
 One of these two sites was the village of Hollókő, the other was Budapest, the Banks of the Danube with the district of Buda Castle (the latter site was expanded in 2002).
 The most recent site added to the list is the Tokaj Wine Region Historic Cultural Landscape, listed in 2002.
 In 2003, all eight sites were renamed to the current names listed below.
 Two sites are transnational.
 Fertö / Neusiedlersee Cultural Landscape is shared with Austria and the Caves of Aggtelek Karst and Slovak Karst are shared with Slovakia.
 In addition, there are ten sites on Hungary's tentative list.